 7. Nurses have more support for educational growth

-As part of an initiative to increase the overall quality of nursing care, the Robert Wood Johnson Foundation and Institute of Medicine released a report calling for 80 percent of nurses to hold baccalaureate degrees by 2020.
-Healthcare institutions are encouraged to support the educational growth of their employees with tuition reimbursement and “a culture that fosters continuing education.”
+As part of an initiative to increase the overall quality of nursing care, the Robert Wood Johnson Foundation and Institute of Medicine released a report calling for 80 percent of nurses to hold Baccalaureate degrees by 2020.

-Nurses that take advantage of options to further their education will have access to more advanced in-demand jobs including nurse manager or nurse practitioner.
-Many institutions have RN to BSN programs that are designed to help RNs further their career, Matthys says.
+Nurses who take advantage of options to further their education will have access to more advanced in-demand jobs.
+Many institutions offer RN to BSN programs that are designed to maximize the nursing experience RNs already have.